MAHanupriSAR/Doraemon_VS_Doracakes/README.md

 ## License

-This project is licensed under the Apache License 2.0.
-See the [LICENSE](LICENSE) file for details.
+This project is licensed under the terms of the [MIT License](LICENSE).

 ---